- Deaths from marijuana use: 0

 Withdrawal: Presence and severity of characteristic withdrawal symptoms.

-Reinforcement: A measure of the substance's ability, in human and animal tests, to get users
+Reinforcement: A measure of the substance's ability, in human and animal tests, to get usersto take it again and again, and in preference to other substances.

 Tolerance: How much of the substance is needed to satisfy increasing cravings for it, and the level of stable need that is eventually reached.